laravel-liberu/documentation/docs/backend/core.md

 #### General configuration

-Various configuration options are available in the `config` file on the `enso.config` configuration 'path', with the following keys:
+Various configuration options are available in the `config` file on the `liberu.config` configuration 'path', with the following keys:
 - `version`, string, current Enso version.
 Should be kept up to date when performing Enso updates on new releases
 - `ownerCompanyId`, integer, default `1`, the id of the Application owner/client's Company